 News + Events

-Maggie’s poem “Weep Up” will be printed as a limited-edition letterpress broadside by Rye House Press later this year.
+Maggie’s poem “Weep Up” will be printed as a limited-edition letterpress broadside by Rye House Press.

 Maggie Smith will be giving two readings in Nashville, Tennessee, on June 1, 2013 in support of Apocalypse Now: Poems and Prose from the End of Days, one at the Nashville Public Library and another at East Side Story bookstore.

 Maggie Smith will be the featured guest at the Ohio Poetry Association’s quarterly meeting and workshop on March 16, 2013 at the Bexley Public Library in Bexley, Ohio.
 Focusing on voice and the persona poem, Maggie will give a craft talk and lead a writing exercise and workshop.
 Visit the OPA website for more information.

 Maggie will be participating in Sucky Charms: An Evening of Musings on Life’s Shitty Blessings on March 8, 2013 at Barley’s Brewing Company along with poet Sommer Sterud, writer David S. Lewis, and musician Joe Peppercorn.
 Cover for the 7:30 p.m. show is $10 at the door; $8 in advance.
 Buy tickets online here.

 Read some very kind words on The Southern Review’s blog about Maggie’s 7 poems in the Winter 2013 issue.

 Maggie has five poems in the new anthology Apocalypse Now: Poems and Prose from the End of Days, alongside Joyce Carol Oates, Margaret Atwood, TR Hummer, Pinckney Benedict, and others.